rbgodwin-nt/amwa-requirements-tracking/IPMX/ProductionWorkflowEnhancement/ResourceManagement/UseCases/DynamicUpdateOfConnectionParameters.md

 ## 1. Brief Description

-This use case outlines the process for dynamically updating connection parameters (e.g., framerate, bits-per-pixel) of an ongoing media stream, which could be of type RTMP, in the IS-04 registry.
-This allows for dynamic changes of media parameters without the need to break down and re-establish the connection, thereby minimizing unnecessary network traffic and preventing the thrashing of applications that monitor or control the NMOS deployment.
+This use case outlines the process for dynamically updating connection parameters (e.g., framerate, bits-per-pixel) of an ongoing dynamic media stream in the IS-04 registry.
+This allows for changes of media parameters without the need to break down and re-establish the connection, thereby minimizing unnecessary network traffic and preventing the thrashing of applications that monitor or control the NMOS deployment.

 ## 2. Actors